ipdk-io/networking-recipe/docs/scripts/make-all.rst

   building P4 Control Plane.

 ``--sde=SDE``, ``-S SDE``
-  Directory in which the SDK for the Intel&reg; E2100 IPU is installed.
+  Directory in which the SDK for the Intel® E2100 IPU is installed.

   Supplies the value of the ``SDE_INSTALL_DIR`` listfile variable.
   Defaults to the value of the ``SDE_INSTALL`` environment variable.